How Long Does a Judgment Last in Florida?

 In Florida, a judgment lasts for 20 years.
 It can be renewed after the 20 year period, although this is difficult and rarely done.
 The length of a judgment is found in section 55.081 of the Florida Statutes.

 Florida civil judgments give the judgment creditor the ability to create a judgment lien on the debtor’s real property.
 Judgment liens are governed by Section 55.10, Florida Statutes.
-The Statute states the a civil judgment becomes a lien on the debtor’s real property in any county where the creditor records a certified copy of the judgment.
+The statute states that a civil judgment becomes a lien on the debtor’s real property in any county where the creditor records a certified copy of the judgment.
 The statute does not require the creditor to find the debtor’s property or to know the address of specific property.

 The recorded judgment automatically attaches to all property in whatever county the judgment is recorded.
 The creditor would have to record the judgment in all 67 Florida counties separately to create a state-wide lien on the debtor’s real property.
 Second, only “certified copies” of the judgment give rise to a lien.
-The creditor must obtain from the clerk of court a certified judgment copy to record in order to lien the debtor’s real estate.
+The creditor must obtain a certified judgment copy from the clerk of the court to record it as a lien on the debtor’s real estate.

 How long does a judgment lien last in Florida?

 Some liens on real estate, such as a mortgage, remain a lien until the underlying debt is paid.
 There is a time limit on judgment liens.
 The statute of limitations for collecting a debt in Florida is 20 years.
 A judgment lien on Florida property based on an underlying money judgment expires ten years after a certified copy of the judgment is recorded in the county where the property is situated.
 A creditor can re-record the judgment and extend the lien for an additional ten years, not to exceed the 20-year life of the underlying judgment.
 See, Section 55.10.
 If the creditor does not re-record the judgment according to statutory procedures, the Florida judgment lien automatically expires after ten years.

 Does a judgment become a lien on a Florida homestead?